Independent Monitoring for Quality (IM4Q)

 Information from IM4Q interviews is entered into the Home and Community Services Information System (HCSIS), and when necessary, is used to result in service and support changes in the person’s Individual Support Plan (ISP).
 In addition, IM4Q data is aggregated to result in AE, provider, regional, and statewide satisfaction, and outcome reports.
 The aggregate information is used for continuous quality improvement purposes.
 Systemic quality improvement actions are taken through ODP, AE, and provider quality councils; and reviewed with County MH/DD/ID Advisory Boards.

-More information about IM4Q is available on the PA Department of Public Welfare site.
+More information about IM4Q is available on the PA Department of Human Services site.